Dan Emmett: Career

 After receiving his discharge from the army on July 8, 1835, Emmett joined a Cincinnati circus.
 In 1840–1842 he toured with Angevine and other circuses as a blackface banjoist and singer.

 In association with Billy Whitlock, Dick Pelham, and Frank Brower, he organized the Virginia Minstrels, which made their first appearance before a paying audience at the Chatham Theatre in New York City in 1843.

 Photograph of Dan Emmett in blackface, probably early 1860s.

 Although blackface performance, in which white men painted their faces and hands black and impersonated caricatures of African-American men and women, was already an established performance mode at that time—Thomas D. Rice had created the character of Jim Crow nearly a decade earlier, and blackface had been widely popular ever since—Emmett's group is said to be the first to "black up" an entire band rather than one or two performers.
 The group's full-length blackface performance is generally considered to have been the first true minstrel show: previous blackface acts were usually either an entr'acte for a play or one of many acts in a comic variety show.

-Emmett is traditionally credited with writing the song "Dixie".
+Emmett is generally credited with writing the song "Dixie".
 The story that he related about its composition varied each time he told it, but the main points were that he composed the song in New York City while a member of Bryant's Minstrels.
 The song was first performed by Emmett and the Bryants at Mechanics' Hall in New York City on April 4, 1859.
 The song became a runaway hit, especially in the South, and it was the piece for which Emmett was best known.
 Emmett himself reportedly told a fellow minstrel: "If I had known to what use they [Southerners] were going to put my song, I will be damned if I'd have written it."
 After the South began using his song as a rallying call, Emmett wrote the fife-and-drum manual for the Union Army.
 In 1862, Emmett published his own Fifer's and Drummer's Guide in cooperation with George G. Bruce.
 Emmett's song was a favorite of President Abraham Lincoln, who said after the war ended in 1865, "I have always thought that 'Dixie' was one of the best tunes I ever heard...
 I insisted yesterday that we had fairly captured it."

 Another writer named William Shakespeare Hays (1837–1907) (pen name: Will S. Hays) claimed to be the song's true author.
-Members of the Snowden Family, well-known to Emmett in his Knox County youth, have also been named as writers of the song, namely John Baptist Snowden, a freed slave.
+Members of the Snowden Family, well known to Emmett in his Knox County youth, have also been named as writers of the song, namely John Baptist Snowden, a freed slave.